SeanTangney/p-j_tangney/README.md

 2. As a Frequent User, I want to contact the company throught thhe integrated contact for on the Contact Us Page.
     - A Frequent user will use this site as a way they know that they can get in contact with the company.

+## Bugs
+## Resolved
+-   About us section getting squashed on smaller devices.
+Fixed by changing for the divs to line vertically

+### Unresolved
+-   Whitespace down the right-hand side of the gallery and contact-us page.

 ## Deployment
 ### GitHub Pages
 The project was deployed to GitHub using the following steps